 What are Mixtures?

-When you will observe around, you will find mixtures everywhere.
-The air we breathe, the soil we walk on, the blood flowing in our veins; all are typical examples of mixtures.
+When you observe around, you will find mixtures everywhere.
+The air we breathe, the soil we walk on, and the blood flowing in our veins; are all typical examples of mixtures.

 Definition of Mixtures